senzing-garage/knowledge-base/proposals/streamline/map-and-load-your-own-data-windows.md

     ```

+## Identify data sources

-1. To add your data sources to the Senzing configuration,
+7. To add your data sources to the Senzing configuration,
    determine the list of data sources used in your data.
    Then in the following example, modify the value of `DATASOURCES` to match your data.
    Also modify the value of `GRPC_URL` to use the custom port number specified above.